 - In a separate bowl, beat egg yolks and lemon juice to break the yolks and add it to the cream cheese – butter mixture.
 Whisk until smooth.

-- Sift in the plain flour and corn flour and fold until the flours are all well incorporated.
+- Sift in the all purpose flour and corn flour and fold until the flours are all well incorporated.

 - In a clean, grease-free bowl, whisk the egg whites and cream of tartar until frothy.
 Add the sugar in two parts and continue to whisk the egg whites until it reaches a soft peak stage.